PyPSA/atlite/README.rst

 * Solar PV power production for a given panel type
 * Solar thermal collector production
 * Hydroelectric inflow (simplified)
-* Heat demand (based on the degree-day approximation)
+* Heating demand (based on the degree-day approximation)

 As of 2017 REAtlite is under heavy development and therefore it is recommended to use caution when using it in a production environment.